0xDTC/0xGodaddy/Subdomain Pull/README.md

 Automates domain and subdomain retrieval from GoDaddy and Cloudflare, then generates comprehensive asset documentation in both Markdown and HTML formats.

 ## Features
-- Fetch domains from GoDaddy API with pagination
+- Fetch domains from GoDaddy API with robust pagination support
-- Retrieve DNS records (A, CNAME, TXT, etc.) from GoDaddy and Cloudflare
+- Retrieve all DNS records (A, CNAME, TXT, etc.) from GoDaddy and Cloudflare with full pagination
+- Process all active domains (now handles 1000+ domains)
+- Enhanced error handling and rate limiting protection
 - Cache Cloudflare zones for one week to reduce API calls
 - Group and sort records by domain and subdomain
 - Track discovery dates for all assets